Resources for Supporting Dreamers

 Read an essay from Laurene Powell Jobs in WIRED Magazine, Immigrants Fuel Innovation.
 Let's Not Waste Their Potential.

 Dreamers are immigrants who have been raised as Americans—embedded in American communities, attending American schools, paying American taxes, and contributing to society—but currently have no path to legal status or citizenship.
-With the Sept.
-5, 2017 termination of DACA there is no process or legislation in the American immigration system to address their predicament.
+The termination of the Deferred Action for Childhood Arrivals program (DACA) on September 5, 2017 eliminated the only stability these Dreamers had, even if temporary and imperfect.
+That program meant that they could get jobs, pursue their studies, and receive protection from deportation.
+Without it, there is no process in the American immigration system to address their predicament.

-Congress has a solution on the table: the bipartisan Dream Act, which was just reintroduced in July 2017 by Senators Dick Durbin and Lindsey Graham.
-Other supporters include Senator Flake (R-AZ), Murkowski (R-AK), Masto (D-NV), and Harris (D-CA).
+Congress has a solution on the table: the bipartisan Dream Act, which was just reintroduced in July 2017 by Senators Dick Durbin (D-IL) and Lindsey Graham (R-SC).
+Other supporters include Senator Flake (R-AZ), Murkowski (R-AK), Cortez Masto (D-NV), and Harris (D-CA).
 If enacted, the critical legislation would provide an estimated 1.8 million young immigrants with the chance to earn citizenship—and America with the chance to fulfill its promise as a land of opportunity for everyone.

 Over recent months, thousands of elected officials, former military personnel, law enforcement officers, faith leaders, and business leaders across the country have been vocal in their support of DACA and a permanent legislative solution like the Dream Act to protect Dreamers.
-See an Open Letter from Leaders of American Industry and We Are With Dreamers.
+Learn more about The Dream Coalition, a group of leaders who have committed to use their voices to speak up for Dreamers.

-There are an estimated 11 million undocumented immigrants living in the U.S., including nearly two million immigrant youth who came to the U.S. as children.
+There are an estimated 11 million undocumented immigrants living in the United States, including nearly two million immigrant youth who came to the United States as children.
 Of those two million, 800,000 were recipients of temporary protected status under DACA.

-DACA's termination puts this group of Dreamers at risk of deportation—despite the fact that the average Dreamer has lived in the U.S. for 10 years.
-Below are links to research and reports that demonstrate the need to fight for permanent legislation that'll allow Dreamers to continue to work, live, and contribute to the country they call home.
-Below are a few reports that reveal what's at risk.
+DACA's termination puts this group of Dreamers at risk of deportation—despite the fact that the average Dreamer has lived in the United States for 10 years.
+The below reports demonstrate the critical need for legislation allowing Dreamers to continue to work, live, and contribute to the country they call home.

 The Impact of DACA Repeal on Jobs, FWD.us